OctopusDeploy/blog/blog/2019-06/octopus-release-2019.6-lts/index.md

 ## Jira Integration

 Done means deployed to production.
 Our new Octopus plugin for Jira Cloud enables teams to see the status of their releases and deployments directly in their Jira issues with deep links back to Octopus for further details.
-This enables greater visibility and insight for your team and company in the tool that they're most comfortable with.
+This functionality enables greater visibility and insight for your team and company in the tool that they're most comfortable with.

 [Learn more](https://octopus.com/blog/octopus-jira-integration)

 ## Tracking your work from idea to production

-This release introduces build information and work item tracking, it’s now possible to see build, commit and issue details directly in Octopus.
-This allows teams to view the issues and build details that contributed to a release giving end-to-end traceability from issue to production.
+This release introduces build information and work item tracking; it's now possible to see build, commit and issue details directly in Octopus.
+This functionality allows teams to view the issues and build details that contributed to a release giving end-to-end traceability from issue to production.
 You can even click deep links for more information.
 We support GitHub Issues, Jira Issues and support for Azure DevOps is coming soon.

 [Learn more](https://octopus.com/blog/metadata-and-work-items)

 ## Generate and share release notes automatically

-Octopus can now generate release notes by leveraging metadata from your source code commits and build process to determine what’s new in an environment.
+Octopus can now generate release notes by leveraging metadata from your source code commits and build process to determine what's new in an environment.
 It can show you which issues and changes are new since your last deployment.
 You can even share this with your team on Slack or send it to your customers via email.

-This feature shipped with support for GitHub Issues, Jira Issues and support for Azure DevOps is coming soon.
+We support for GitHub Issues, Jira Issues and support for Azure DevOps is coming soon.

 [Learn more](https://octopus.com/blog/release-notes-templates)

-## Script Module support for C# (and F# and Bash and Python)
+## Script Module support for C#, F#, Bash and Python

-We added support for script modules in all our support langauges.
-Now you can centrally manage common Bash, C#, F# and Python script functions, and even see where the Script Modules are being used.
+We added support for script modules in all our support languages.
+Now you can centrally manage common Bash, C#, F# and Python script functions, and even see which projects are using the Script Modules.

 [Learn more](https://octopus.com/blog/script-modules)